 Explore it on Goodreads or Amazon.

-Other books by this author include Sexy Beast II, Wolf Tales 9, Wolf Tales 10, Sexy Beast VII, Wolf Tales, Wolf Tales II
+Other books by this author which I have reviewed include Sexy Beast II, Wolf Tales 9, Wolf Tales 10, Sexy Beast VII, Wolf Tales, Wolf Tales II

 An anthology of three shapeshifter sex scenes thinly disguised as stories.
 If you’re interested, there is a chronological listing of the Chanku: Wolf Tales + Sexy Beast books on my website.